allenai/allennlp/README.md

     source activate allennlp
     ```

 4. Install the required dependencies.
+To install only the runtime dependencies, run

     ```
     ./scripts/install_requirements.sh
+    ```

+    If you want to install all of the testing/linting/type-checking dependencies, run instead

+    ```
+    INSTALL_TEST_REQUIREMENTS="true" ./scripts/install_requirements.sh
     ```

 5. Visit http://pytorch.org/ and install the relevant pytorch package.